pritika2008/StartingCV2/README.md

-# StartingCV2
+# StartingAI

 This repository shows a list of coding projects I looked through while learning OpenCV and classic AI models when I was younger(early teen).
-These projects were inspired by "Murtaza's Workshop - Robotics and AI" and served as an introduction to practical AI programming.
+These projects were inspired by "Murtaza's Workshop - Robotics and AI", "freeCodeCamp", and "MIT HAN Lab" (I owe great thanks to them.
+They not only showed me the true capabilities of AI, but also gave great lessons on AI.
+I highly recommend watching their youtube channels to learn more about AI.)
 My focus was on experimenting with pre-existing code to understand core concepts, techniques, and real-world applications of AI.
 These projects represent my first few baby steps in hands-on AI development.